 5.1 Polyadic Modalities

 The languages GSAL and GF were still sequential.
-To describe parallel action, one needs conjunctions of guard atoms, which are known to skirt the decidable-
+To describe parallel action, one needs conjunctions of guard atoms, which are known to skirt the decidableundecidable boundary.
+Using conjunctions, one can describe genuinely parallel actions, such as products: